-Rebellion Photonics is the only company on the market that offers real time (30 fps) chemical detection video with high quality chemical detection capabilities.
+Rebellion Photonics is the only company on the market that offers real time (15 fps) chemical detection video with high quality chemical detection capabilities.
 The Gas Cloud Imaging Camera is a video camera that monitors, quantifies and displays explosive/harmful gas leaks in real time.
 With just a few cameras a large area can be monitored day and night.
-The GCI can instantly detect what gases are leaking, how much is leaking, and by using its hardware-based zoom, you can know exactly where it is leaking from.
+The GCI can instantly detect what gases are leaking and how much is leaking.
 This allows the user to assess the situation before exposing anyone to a potentially lethal situation.

 Explosive hydrocarbon leaks are a constant threat to refineries and oil rigs.
 Leaks, when not detected early, accumulate into dangerous clouds that can ignite when they reach a certain concentration (LEL).
 Current leak detection methods focus on installing point detectors at various locations in the refinery that measure pressure or a particular chemical concentration.
 These traditional point detectors are labor-intensive, inefficient, rarely real-time, and often ineffectual because they do not give a full and accurate picture of the chemical environment within the plant or rig.
 In an age where a single explosive accident can cost billions, Rebellion Photonics is offering a truly revolutionary product for rig/refinery safety.